Monster Jam: Licensing

 Mattel's Hot Wheels brand produced officially licensed toy versions of monster trucks under the Monster Jam name.
 They also sponsored a monster truck that competed in the series in previous years.
 Monster Jam and Mattel's contract ended in 2018.
 Monster Jam toys have been produced by Spin Master since January 2019.

 Nine officially licensed Monster Jam video games have been produced.
 The first two, Monster Jam: Maximum Destruction, a vehicular combat game, and Monster 4x4: Masters of Metal, an arcade racing game, were published by Ubisoft.
 The third, titled simply Monster Jam, was released by Activision on November 13, 2007, and a sequel to it titled Monster Jam: Urban Assault was released on October 28, 2008.
 A fifth game, Monster Jam: Path of Destruction, was released on November 9, 2010.
-On June 17, 2015 Monster Jam Battlegrounds was released as a download on Xbox Live and Steam.
+On June 17, 2015, Monster Jam Battlegrounds was released as a download on Xbox Live and Steam.
 Monster Jam: Crush It! was released on Xbox One and PlayStation 4 on October 25, 2016, and was later released on Nintendo Switch on October 31, 2017.
 On June 25, 2019, Monster Jam Steel Titans was released on the PlayStation 4, PC, Xbox One, and Nintendo Switch.
 A sequel, Monster Jam Steel Titans 2, was released on March 2, 2021, for the same platforms as the first game.

-Traxxas released a series of radio controlled former and current Monster Jam monster trucks, including Bigfoot, Grave Digger or Monster Mutt.
+Traxxas released a series of radio controlled former and current Monster Jam monster trucks, including Bigfoot, Grave Digger, and Monster Mutt.

 Media coverage

-In the United States, Monster Jam originally aired on TNN and Speed, with season preview and World Finals recap packages occasionally airing on CBS as part of the CBS Sports Spectacular from 2007 to 2012.
-From 2014 to 2018, FS1 and FS2 aired events form the series.
+In the United States, Monster Jam originally aired on the now defunct TNN and Speed, with season preview and World Finals recap packages occasionally airing on CBS as part of the CBS Sports Spectacular from 2007 to 2012.
+From 2014 to 2018, FS1 and FS2 aired events from the series.
 Beginning in 2019, NBC Sports started airing the show on NBCSN.
 On February 15, 2023, it was announced that Monster Jam would be moving to MAVTV with a multi-year deal.

-Recaps from each event are posted on Monster Jam's official YouTube account the following week.
-In 2020, during the international coronavirus pandemic, Monster Jam began posting hour-long recaps of previous events recorded in 2019 and 2020, such as the 2019 All-Star Challenge.
+Recaps from each event are posted on Monster Jam's official YouTube channel the following week.
+In 2020, during the COVID-19 pandemic, Monster Jam began posting hour-long recaps of previous events recorded in 2019 and 2020, such as the 2019 All-Star Challenge.
 In 2020, Monster Jam introduced a subscription membership program for YouTube featuring videos of past events.
 New membership videos are posted each week.
+A Monster Jam FAST channel was launched in 2024, and is available on Pluto TV, Vizio's WatchFree+, and Plex.
+The FAST channel was later launched on The Roku Channel on March 20, 2025, and on Prime Video on May 8, 2025.

+Since April 2024, events have been live-streamed on the Monster Jam YouTube channel, which included the first live-streamed World Finals event in May 2024.

+Film

+In August 2024 at the D23 expo event, a fictionalized film version of the motorsport was announced to go into production by Walt Disney Pictures and will star Dwayne Johnson and be produced by his company, Seven Bucks Productions.